SurfSolana/SolSurfer/user/DISCORD_SETUP.md

 3. Go to "Integrations"
 4. Click on "Webhooks"
 5. Click "New Webhook"
-6. Give your webhook a name (e.g., "SolSurfer Bot")
+6. Name your webhook "Surfs Up 🏄" (or any name you prefer)
-7. Optionally, customize the avatar
+7. You can also upload a surfing-related image as the avatar
 8. Click "Copy Webhook URL" to copy the webhook URL to your clipboard
 9. Click "Save"